hadley/adv-r/Environments.md

 `delayedAssign` also provides two parameters that control where the evaluation happens (`eval.env`) and which in environment the variable is assigned in (`assign.env`).

+We could make an infix version of this function.
+The main complication is that `delayedAssign` uses non-standard evaluation (to capture the representation of the second argument), so we need to use substitute to construct the call manually.

+    "%<d-%" <- function(x, value) {
+      x <- substitute(x)
+      if (!is.name(x)) stop("Left-hand side must be a name")

+      value <- substitute(value)

+      env <- parent.frame()
+      eval(substitute(delayedAssign(deparse(x), value,
+        eval.env = env, assign.env = env), list(value = value)))
+    }

+    a %<d-% 1
+    a
+    b %<d-% {Sys.sleep(1); 1}
+    b

-Autoload is an example of this, it's a wrapper around `delayedAssign` for functions or data in a package - it makes R behave as if the package is loaded, but it doesn't actually load it (i.e. do any work) until you call one of the functions.
+One application of `delayedAssign` is `autoload`, a wrapper for functions or data in a package that makes R behave as if the package is loaded, but it doesn't actually load it (i.e. do any work) until you call one of the functions.
 This is the way that data sets in most packages work - you can call (e.g.) `diamonds` after `library(ggplot2)` and it just works, but it isn't loaded into memory unless you actually use it.

 ### Active bindings

-`makeActiveBinding` allows you to create names that look like variables, but act like functions.
+`makeActiveBinding` allows you to create names that look like variables, but act like zero-argument functions.
 Every time you access the object a function is run.
 This lets you do crazy things like:

     makeActiveBinding("x", function(...) rnorm(1), globalenv())
     x